davea42/libdwarf-code/README.md

       rm -rf /tmp/empty
       mkdir /tmp/empty
       cd /tmp/empty
-      # CFLAGS and enable-wall and
+      # CFLAGS and --enable-wall and
-      # dwarfgen and dwarfexample are optional.
+      # --enable-dwarfgen and --enable-dwarfexample are optional.
       CFLAGS='-g -O0' $x/configure \
          --enable-dwarfexample --enable-dwarfgen \
          --enable-wall
       make
       make check

 ## BUILDING from a git clone of the source tree with cmake
+   # See also README.cmake
    # where code is the directory name for the libdwarf project
    rm -rf /tmp/bld
    mkdir /tmp/bld